AlgWiki/AlgWiki/README.md

 _Website for learning algorithms and participating in programming competitions._

 **Attention: EdgeCase is still in early development and is not yet usable.
-See the [todo](docs/todo.md) list for things which still need to be done.**
+See the [roadmap](https://github.com/jakzo/edgecase/wiki/Roadmap) for things which still need to be done.**

 ## Running the server locally